khannurien/autotracks/README.md

 ### Method 2: Host

-Environment variables can be used to set custom paths for `keyfinder-cli` and `bpm-tag` if necessary.
+Environment variables can be used to set custom paths to `keyfinder-cli` and `bpm-tag` if necessary.
 Copy `example.env` to `.env` and edit it to reflect your system's configuration, or set and export the variables from your shell before launching Autotracks.

 Use `pipenv` to enter a correct virtual environment (read `Pipfile` for Python dependencies):